Rafael Mandelman: San Francisco Supervisor

-Mental Health & Homelessness
+Mental health and homelessness

 Mandelman introduced legislation in 2018 to streamline the opening of more residential care facilities by removing the requirement that such facilities need to obtain conditional use permits if they are serving seven or more residents in several zoning districts, but not those zoned for single-family or two-family homes.

 In 2019, Mandelman authored legislation implementing the housing conservatorship program created by Scott Wiener's SB 1045 for unhoused individuals suffering from severe mental illness and substance use disorder.
 Mandelman has repeatedly pushed for expansion of the City’s use of its existing conservatorship tools, and of State laws restricting eligibility for conservatorships.

 In 2022, the Board of Supervisors unanimously passed an expanded version of Mandelman's 2020 “A Place for All” ordinance, making it the policy of the City and County of San Francisco to offer all people experiencing homelessness in the City a safe place to sleep.
-The ordinance requires the Department of Homelessness and Supportive Housing to prepare an implementation plan by December, 2022, including an estimate of how many people would be expected to accept shelter in the City, the cost of providing shelter for all people willing to accept it, and the annual cost of the program once fully operational.

 Support of labor

-Shortly after his 2018 election, Mandelman was arrested for blocking a street outside Marriott's Westin St. Francis hotel during a Labor Day protest against Marriott's wages.
-On June 28, 2019, the Board's Public Safety and Neighborhood Services Committee held a hearing on "worker rights in the gig economy," called by Supervisor Mandelman.
-In November, 2020, the Board of Supervisors unanimously approved an ordinance authored by Mandelman and Supervisor Shamann Walton requiring San Francisco International Airport airlines and contractors to expand health care benefits for employees.
+Shortly after his 2018 election, Mandelman, alongside former supervisor John Avalos, was arrested for blocking a street outside Marriott's Westin St. Francis hotel during a Labor Day protest, organized by UNITE HERE Local 2, against Marriott's wages.
+In 2019, the Board's Public Safety and Neighborhood Services Committee held a hearing on "worker rights in the gig economy" called by Mandelman.
+In November 2020, the Board of Supervisors unanimously approved an ordinance authored by Mandelman and Supervisor Shamann Walton requiring San Francisco International Airport airlines and contractors to expand health care benefits for employees.